Kambrian/HBTplus/README.md

 To submit to a batch queue, check `HBTjob.bsub`

 ## Output
 The outputs are in HDF5 format, which can be viewed with [HDFView](https://www.hdfgroup.org/products/java/hdfview/index.html) or any other HDF tools.
 In python, you can use [h5py](https://pypi.python.org/pypi/h5py) to read them directly.
+A python reader module is also provided in `toolbox/HBTReader.py`.
 There are two types of files in the output:

 - SubSnap_*.hdf5: the subhalo catalogues.
 - SrcSnap_*.hdf5: source subhalo catalogues, only used for restarting HBT from an intermediate snapshot.
 Can be safely removed once the run has finished.

 Besides, the VER*.param records the version number of HBT used, as well as the parameter values used.

 Each subhalo is labelled by a unique `TrackId`, which is fixed throughout its evolution history.
 So doing merger tree with HBT is straightforward: the progenitor/descendent of a subhalo at another snapshot is simply the subhalo labelled by the same `TrackId` at that time.
 The host halo of each subhalo is given by `HostId`, which is the index of the host halo in the order stored in the corresponding (FoF) halo catalogue.
-To facilitate fast retrieval of all the subhaloes in each host halo, the `/Membership/GroupedTrackIds` dataset in the file stores the list of subhaloes in each group (Note this is only available for the OpenMP version of HBT2). `Nbound` gives the number of bound particles in the subhalo. `Nbound=1` means the subhalo has been disrupted, so that only the most-bound particle is still tracked.
+To facilitate fast retrieval of all the subhaloes in each host halo, the `/Membership/GroupedTrackIds` dataset in the file stores the list of subhaloes in each group (Note this is only available for the OpenMP version of HBT2).

+`Rank` gives the order of subhaloes inside the group if sorted according to `Nbound`, with `Rank=0` indicating the most-massive subhalo inside each group (i.e., the main/central subhalo).

+`Nbound` gives the number of bound particles in the subhalo.
+Once a subhalo is stripped to below `MinNumPartOfSub` specified in the parameter file, HBT continues to track its most bound particle.
+This single-particle descendents then have `Nbound=1`, and represent the "orphan" galaxy population in the framework of semi-analytical models.
+These orphans are also listed as subhaloes. `Nbound=1` means the subhalo has been disrupted, so that only the most-bound particle is still tracked. `Mbound` is the bound mass (in physical units).
+Correspondingly, `NboundType` and `MboundType` are the bound particle number and bound mass for each type of particles (e.g., gas, DM, star, boundary...).

+`MVir`, `RVirComoving`, etc are the virial mass and radius for each bound subhalo, obtaining by searching for a spherical overdensity (SO) radius counting only the bound density.
+This could differ slightly from the SO quantities for the host halo defined using all the mass (no matter bound or not) enclosed in a sphere.
+At low redshift, the 200Mean mass can be underestimated by 10%.
+However, the 200Crit and the tophat virial masses are generally unbiased since almost all the masses inside these two radii are found in the bound structure of the FoF halo.

 The other properties should be self-explainatory.

 Notes on Peebles and Bullock spin parameters: these parameters are vaguely defined due to the ambiguity/lack of standard in the mass, radius, and energy of a subhalo.
 Use them with caution.
 If possible, use the `SpecificAngularMomentum` instead of the spin parameters.